 Middle East community

-Emigration to Alberta from the Middle East has been ongoing for over 100 years, and as such the Middle Eastern communities are strong and vibrant.
-English is a second language for many.
-To help meet the specific needs of Middle Eastern communities, the Calgary Police Service helps new Canadians adjust to the police and law in Canada.
+Emigration to Alberta from the Middle East has been ongoing for more than 100 years.
+Calgary’s Middle East communities are strong, vibrant and bring so much to culture our city.
+To help meet the specific needs of Middle East communities, the Calgary Police Service helps new Canadians adjust to the police and law in Canada.

-The Calgary Police Service Middle East community liaison officer works with people from over 60 countries with very diverse social, cultural and religious backgrounds.
-The liaison officer provides a vital link between police and Middle Eastern communities by building an open means of communication and demonstrating that the Calgary Police Service serves all Calgarians.
-The liaison officer also meets with various community agencies and representatives, immigrant serving agencies, as well as individual members of the community.
-In addition, they attend cultural events and celebrations.
-Several Middle Eastern religions and cultures follow the lunar calendar and therefore many celebrations do not occur at the same time every year, but rather move ahead each year.
+The Calgary Police Service Middle East community liaison officer works with people from more than 60 countries with diverse social, cultural and religious backgrounds.
+The liaison officer provides a vital link between police and Middle East communities by building an open channel of communication and demonstrating our Service supports all Calgarians.
+The liaison officer also meets with various community agencies and representatives, immigrant-serving agencies and individual members of the community.
+The liaison officer also attends cultural events and celebrations, many of which follow the lunar calendar, and therefore do not occur at the same time every year, but rather move ahead each year.

 - The Calgary Jewish Federation